 There are few brands that travelers trust for gear and accessories.
 When it comes to roughing it out, two names come into play: Keen Dry and Gore-Tex.
 These brands are part of a fairly new category of rugged outdoor gear meant to be both waterproof and breathable.
 Waterproof gear has always been around, but they tend to be too hot for the wearer because the materials need to be impenetrable by water.
 Keen Dry and Gore-Tex both claim that their range outdoor wear has the ability to keep water from getting in and to let sweat out.

 The question is: how good are these claims?

-Keen is a relatively young brand known for its range of footwear for men, women and kids.
-They're most popular for their outdoor footwear, but they also have a range of work boots for suitable for different industries.
-Since starting in 2003, Keen has been championing living healthy lifestyles and donating to charities and grass root communities.
+Keen is a relatively young brand known for its range of footwear for men, women, and kids.
+They’re most popular for their outdoor footwear, but they also have a range of work boots for different industries.
+Since starting in 2003, Keen has been championing living healthy lifestyles and donating to charities and grass-root communities.
 They place a big emphasis on sustainability, aligning their company values with the purpose of their products to bring wearers closer to nature.